hughesdatatech/dw-dbt/dw/style_guide.md

 #### Type 1: "Base" Business Rules

-* Type-1 `base` business rule models prepare staging tables for later use.
+* Type-1 `base` business rules prepare raw vault tables for later use.
 Base models rename fields to business-friendly terms, do general data cleanup, coalesce nulls, perform basic field calculations, or other prep work.
 * Base business rules are named in the format `br_<source_schema_name>_<source_table_name>`, e.g. `br_stripe_mobile_balance_transactions`.
 (Note only one underscore between schema name and table name.)
 Base business rules also live in their own subfolder within the business rules folder.
-* Dependencies: In most cases, `base` business rule models will be built from one staging model.
+* Dependencies: In most cases, `base` business rule models will be built from one raw vault model.

 #### Type 2: "Concept" Business Rules

-* Type-2 business rule models represent business _concepts_.
+* Type-2 'concept' business rules represent business _concepts_.
 They go a step further from base br models, and begin to shape, transform, and alter data, _or_ join together multiple models to implement more complex rules.
 * Business concept models are named according to the primary business concept they represent, in the format `br_<business_concept_name>`, e.g. `br_claim`. (_NB: the business concept name is singular, not plural._)
-* Dependencies: Business concept models can built from one or more other business rule models, or staging models.
+* Dependencies: Business concept models can built from one or more other business rule models, or raw vault models.

 ### 4. Information Mart Models